Title Insurance = Peace of Mind

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Title insurance covers the following:

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title company will defend your title at no expense to you.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+In this case, the title insurance company will defend the title at no expense to you.

 Got a Question?